-Roughly 9 mi (20 km) beyond Playa El Coyote is the rather unique Playa El Requesón.
-What makes this beach unique is a narrow spit of sand that is exposed briefly throughout the day leading to a small island.
-You can walk out to the “island” or even wade out when this spit of land becomes submerged in water.
-About 10 palapas are here along with plenty of open space if those palapas are occupied.
+Roughly 9 miles (20 km) beyond Playa el Coyote is the rather unique Playa el Requesón.
+What makes this unique is a narrow spit of sand which is exposed briefly throughout the day; this leads to a small island.
+You can walk out to the “island” or even wade out when this spit is submerged.
+About 10 palapas are here along with plenty of open space if these shelters are occupied.
 Kayaking here is very good.

-As you approach Playa El Requesón from a paved road just off Highway 1.
-Before reaching Playa el Requesón, a dirt road soon curves right, leading to a few other small beaches.
-Several secluded palapas are located along the water here – try these beaches if Requesón is too busy.
+Approach Playa el Requesón from a paved road just off Highway 1.
+Before reaching Playa el Requesón, a dirt road curves right leading to several other small beaches.
+A few secluded palapas are located along the water here – try these beaches if Requesón is too busy.

 Where Is It?

-The following La Paz beaches are listed from the closest to the furthest from the city:
+The following La Paz beaches are listed from the closest to the furthest from the city, heading north:

-Highway 11 takes a very hard right at a PEMEX storage facility about 4 mi (6.5 km) from La Paz with Playa Erendira just beyond.
-There are no palapas here and the beach is little used.
-You’ll likely have this beach to yourself at night.
+Highway 11 takes a very hard right at a PEMEX facility about 4 miles (6.5 km) from La Paz with Playa Erendira just beyond.
+There are no palapas here and the beach is little-used during the day.
+You’ll likely have this beach entirely to yourself at night, too.

 The name here says it all, really.
-This spot is just up the road a minute or two from Playa Erendira.
-Again, no palapas here to protect you from the merciless sun and you’ll have this stretch of sand to yourself as you camp.
+This free camping spot is just a minute up the road from Playa Erendira.
+Again, no palapas are here to protect you from the merciless sun.
+Also, you’ll likely have this beach to yourself during the day and at night.

-The isolated La Paz camping beaches continue along Highway 11 beyond Playa Solitaria.
-Thankfully there is some shade at Playa El Manglito due to the namesake mangroves here.
-You are in a narrow bay at Playa El Manglito and the clear, shallow water makes for excellent swimming and kayaking.
-Out of the 3 La Paz beaches already mentioned here, Palya El Manglito is the best.
+More isolated La Paz camping beaches continue along Highway 11 beyond Playa Solitaria.
+Thankfully there is some shade at Playa el Manglito due to the namesake mangroves here.
+You are in a narrow bay at Playa el Manglito and the clear, shallow water makes for excellent swimming and kayaking.
+Of the three La Paz beaches already mentioned, Palya el Manglito is the best.

-Only 17 mi (27 km) north of La Paz is her most scenic beach, Playa Balandra.
-Although you cannot take your vehicle onto the beach here people still camp in the beachfront parking lot.
-Palm frond parasols line the beach and you are permitted to set up a tent or sleep on the sand underneath the stars.
+Only 17 miles (27 km) north of La Paz is her most scenic beach, Playa Balandra, lined with palm parasols.
+Although you cannot take a vehicle onto this beach people still camp in the oceanfront parking lot, However, you can still tent camp beneath the stars on Playa Balandra.

 Kayaking here is amazing!
-There are several secluded, pristine white sand beaches reachable by kayak only, a mere 5 minute paddle away.
+There are several secluded, white sand beaches reachable by kayak only.
 Much of the water in front of Playa Balandra is knee-deep and you can wade out for quite a distance.
 Kayak rentals are available here.

-Reachable by kayak or by a hike up over a hill to the right of Playa Balandra is the the famous rock formation Hongo de Balandra, or the Mushroom of Balandra.
-You’ll be glad to know this is a free sight.
+Reachable by kayak or by hiking over a hill to the right is the famous rock formation Hongo de Balandra, or Mushroom of Balandra.
+You’ll be happy to know this precariously perched fungus is a free sight.

 Playa El Tecolote

-Along Highway 11 less than 1 mi from Playa Balandra is an area filled with beachfront seafood restaurants known as Playa El Tecolote.
-To the left of these restaurants is a stretch of beach packed with people there for the day; to the right of the restaurants is where you pull onto the sand for beach camping.
+Less than 1 mile from Playa Balandra on Highway 11 is an area filled with seafood restaurants known as Playa El Tecolote.
+To the left of these restaurants is a stretch of beach packed with day trippers; to the right is where you’ll find open beach for camping.